cerotyki/dpdk-nicmem-diff/dpdk-stable-20.11.8/doc/guides/nics/mlx5.rst

 - Multi arch support: x86_64, POWER8, ARMv8, i686.
 - Multiple TX and RX queues.
-- Support for scattered TX frames.
+- Support for scattered TX and RX frames.
-- Advanced support for scattered Rx frames with tunable buffer attributes.
 - IPv4, IPv6, TCPv4, TCPv6, UDPv4 and UDPv6 RSS on any number of queues.
 - RSS using different combinations of fields: L3 only, L4 only or both, and source only, destination only or both.